xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-plugin.md

   - plugin
 ---

-We use a Flutter plugin that lets you interact with the Polygon ID platform.
-It is a tool that lets you use everything that Polygon ID provides: identity wallet, credential wallet, proof generation, etc.
+We use a Flutter plugin that lets you interact with the Uptick ID platform.
+It is a tool that lets you use everything that Uptick ID provides: identity wallet, credential wallet, proof generation, etc.

 ## Install Flutter Plugin

-To use the Polygon ID Flutter SDK plugin, you need to add this plugin as a dependency in your `pubspec.yaml` file:
+To use the Uptick ID Flutter SDK plugin, you need to add this plugin as a dependency in your `pubspec.yaml` file:

 1. Open the `pubspec.yaml` file in your editor.
 2. Scroll down to the dependency section and add the following dependency: